Shark Nets, Drumlines, and Safe Swimming

 How do nets and drumlines work?

 Shark nets do not form a complete barrier and sharks can swim over, under or around the ends of the nets.
 Neither, of course, do drumlines form a physical barrier.
-Both function by reducing shark numbers in the vicinity of protected beaches, thereby lowering the probability of encounters between sharks and people at those beaches.
-The nets may have a limited physical barrier effect as well, but the fact that about 1/3 of the catch is caught on the shoreward side of the nets is evidence that such an effect is only partial.
-Drumlines are a recent introduction on the KwaZulu-Natal coast, but their successful use in Queensland, Australia, indicates that the fishing effect of the equipment is of primary importance.
+Both types of equipment function by reducing shark numbers in the vicinity of protected beaches, thereby lowering the probability of encounters between sharks and people at those beaches.
+The nets may have a limited barrier effect as well, but the fact that about one-third of the catch is caught on the shoreward side of the nets is evidence that such an effect is only partial.
+Drumlines are a recent introduction on the KwaZulu-Natal coast but their successful use in Queensland, Australia, indicates that the fishing effect of the protective equipment is of primary importance.

 Are nets and drumlines fail-safe?

-It was recognised before shark netting was introduced in Sydney, Australia, in 1937 that only a complete enclosure would provide complete protection from shark attacks.
+It was recognised before shark netting was introduced to the beaches of Sydney, Australia, in 1937 that only a complete enclosure would provide complete protection from shark attacks.
 Despite this, the safety record of shark nets off the coasts of New South Wales, Queensland (Australia) and KwaZulu-Natal, together with that of drumlines off Queensland has been very good.
 At Durban, from 1943 until the installation of nets in 1952, there were seven fatal attacks.
 Since the installation of nets there have been no fatalities at Durban and no incidents resulting in serious injury.
 At KwaZulu-Natal's other protected beaches, from 1940 until most of those beaches were first netted in the 1960s, there were 16 fatal attacks and 11 resulting in serious injury.
 In the three decades since nets were installed there have been no fatal attacks at those beaches and only four resulting in serious injury.
 Two of these occurred at Amanzimtoti, in 1974 and 1975, the third at Ballito in 1980 and the most recent at Umtentweni in 1999.
 It has been argued that the Amanzimtoti incidents represent only a partial failure of shark nets in that parts of the installation were out of order at the time and bathing and surfing had been banned.
 Such has been their success that a generation of KwaZulu-Natal residents has grown up in an environment virtually free from the risk of shark attack.